human-pangenomics/hpp_production_workflows/coverage/README.md

 The number that comes after the name of the contig is the contig size.
 We added the suffix `.cov` to the files with this format.
 Here are the main commands for producing the coverage files:
 ````
-samtools depth -aa -Q 0 alignment.bam > alignment.depth
+samtools depth -aa -Q 0 read_alignment.bam > read_alignment.depth
-./depth2cov -d alignment.depth -f asm.fa.fai -o read_alignment.cov
+./depth2cov -d read_alignment.depth -f asm.fa.fai -o read_alignment.cov
 ````
 `depth2cov` is a binary executable that converts the output of `samtools depth` to `.cov` format.
 Its source code is written in C and is available in `docker/coverage/scripts`

 Since the reads aligned to the homozygous regions are expected to have low mapping qualities we don't filter reads based on their mapping qualities.
 In the figure below you can see the histograms of mapping qualities and the distributions of alignment indentities for HG00438 as an example.
 Three sets of alignments are shown here; the alignments to the diploid assembly and to each haploid assembly (maternal and paternal) separately.
-The haploid alignments are shown here just for comparison and as it was mentioned above they are not used for the current analysis.
+The alignments to the haploid assemblies are shown here just for comparison and as it was mentioned above they are not used for the current analysis.

 <img src="https://github.com/human-pangenomics/hpp_production_workflows/blob/asset/coverage/images/HG00438_mapq_hist.png" width="700" height="275">

 About 20% of the diploid alignments are having MAPQs lower than 20.
-One of the future developements will be on accurately phasing the reads with low MAPQ alignments.
+One of the future developments will be on accurately phasing the reads with low MAPQ alignments.

 ### 3. Coverage Distribution and Fitting The Model